adfresca/sdk-unity/README.md

 ### Sales Promotion

-You can  in-app item to your users.
-When users tap on an action button of an image message, a purchase UI will appear to proceed with the user's purchase.
+You can display personalized offers using in-app items to your users on a specific moment.
+When users tap on an action button (BUY) of an image message, a purchase UI will appear to proceed with the user's purchase.
 Our SDK will automatically detect if users made a purchase or not, and then will update the campaign performance to our dashboard in real time.

-To apply our promotion features, you should implement AFPromotionDelegate. onPromotion event is automatically called when users tap on an action button of an image message in a sales promotion campaign.
+To use our promotion features, you should implement AFPromotionDelegate. onPromotion event is automatically called when users tap on an action button of an image message of a sales promotion campaign.
 You just need to show the purchase UI of the promotion item using 'promotionPurchase' object.

 For Hard Currency Items, you should use your in-app billing library codes to show the purchase UI.
 You can get the SKU value from ItemId property of promotionPurchase object.

 For Soft Currency Items, you should use your own purchase UI which might be already implemented in your store page.
 Also there are discount options for soft currency item sales promotion campaigns.
 You can check the discount type using discountType property of promotionPurchase object

-1. **Discount Price**: Users can buy a promotion item at a specific discounted price.
+1. **Discount Price**: Users can buy a promotion item at a specified discount price.
 You can get the price from Price property.

 2. **Discount Rate**: Users can buy a promotion item at a discount rate.
-You will calculate the discounted price applying the discount rate which can be earned from DiscountRate property.
+You will calculate the discount price applying the discount rate which can be earned from DiscountRate property.

 **Implement AFPromotionDelegate for iOS**